nitisbig/Chatgpt/README.md

 To enable the chatbot, provide your Groq API key via an environment variable named `GROQ_API_KEY` (or `NEXT_PUBLIC_GROQ_API_KEY`).
 The API route reads this value to authenticate requests to Groq.
+By default, it uses the `openai/gpt-oss-20b` model for chat completions.